Here are answers to some frequently asked questions about payroll tax and Payroll Tax Express (PTX Express).

 Once you have registered your BSB and account number in PTX Express and upon your approval, we can debit your monthly return from your account and end of year annual reconciliation payments.
 A dual payment authorisation feature is also available.

-You can also pay by EFT, BPAY and credit card.
+You can also pay by BPAY, credit card and EFT.
 Once you have lodged your monthly return or annual reconciliation, you can see the payment details for each option.